onthebusiness/harelang.org/content/blog/2023-11-08-100-year-language.md

 Hare instead aims to distill the as-of-this-decade state of the art in proven systems programming language design idioms to produce what we believe is the most robust language design *right now*.
-We have made the concious choice to leave more novel design and experimentation to other languages, so that Hare can fill a niche wherein it may be suboptimal in respects other than stability.
+We have made the conscious choice to leave more novel design and experimentation to other languages, so that Hare can fill a niche wherein it may be suboptimal in respects other than stability.
 Our goal is to make Hare the tool of choice when writing a program which needs to be